cmu-lib/portfolio_workshop/OpenRefine_Materials/setup.md

 #### 2. Download and Install OpenRefine

-You can download OpenRefine 3.4.1 from [http://openrefine.org/download.html](http://openrefine.org/download.html).
+Download OpenRefine 3.8.7 from [the OpenRefine website](https://openrefine.org/).
 There are versions for Windows, Mac OS X and Linux.

 ##### Installing OpenRefine